 Binny And Family (Hindi Movie) - "Unpaid" Movie Review

 TL;DR - This is a beautiful family drama showing generational gaps at their best.
 It is a sensible movie and everyone will find at least some parts of it relatable, if not all.
 The 'Family' in the movie name is apt and I recommend that grandparents must watch it with their grandchildren, and, of course, their children (i.e. the parents).
-If you liked the Yeh Meri Family web-series on Amazon Mini TV or Shiv Shastri Balboa (this one is a lot more enjoyable than the Anupam Kher-Neena Gupta starrer).
+If you liked the Yeh Meri Family web-series on Amazon Mini TV or Shiv Shastri Balboa (this one is a lot more enjoyable than the Anupam Kher-Neena Gupta starrer) you'll like this as well.
 I would even put it in the same bucket as Laapataa Ladies where the story and performance just shine.
-There is no big-ticket actors, masala, action or songs - and that's a good thing sometimes.
+There are no big-ticket actors, masala, action or songs - and that's a good thing sometimes.

 Long Version -